 Behind each tab I keep the names in alphabetical order, it’s easier for me to find the name of a friend and add her prayer to her card.
 If someone has a scheduled surgery, mammogram, doctor’s appointment, job interview, etc.- I use the numbered tabs and move her card there so I remember to pray for her on a specific date.
 I also use the numbered tabs to remember birthdays.
 Under monthly tabs I keep a record of the dates to celebrate the life of a loved one, anniversaries, or special events.

 During my quiet time with the Lord, I pull a stack of cards and pray through them.
 If I am convicted of a Scripture verse, I write it on the prayer card including the date.
 Several of my friends have breast cancer, so I keep all their names on a single card and set aside time to pray for them as a group.
 When prayers are answered, I write this on my card.

-You could write the address, phone number and email of your friends on the top of the card.
+You could write the address, phone number and email of your friends on the top or back of the card.
 Then as you are praying send them a text message, or if you have the time, a handwritten card.
 Don’t complicate this…as you create your own prayer box pray and ask the Lord how to keep it simple so that you will use it.